pingfu/pingfu.github.io/_posts/2026-05-18-safety-framework.md

 So naturally, like many other aspiring climbers, I’ve also developed strong opinions about gear, safety systems, and load paths I probably have no business having.

-Case in point, a climber I know (typical gear-head equiptment collector type) was recently talking up his Petzl GriGri as the obviously safer choice compared to a tube-style ATC.
+Case in point, a climber I know (typical gear-head equipment collector type) was recently talking up his Petzl GriGri as the obviously safer choice compared to a tube-style ATC.

 His argument went roughly: the GriGri locks automatically when the rope is pulled, so even if the belayer lets go while the climber is falling, they're still held safely.